Diego De Girolamo: Bristol City

 De Girolamo was transfer listed by United manager Chris Wilder in May 2016, before leaving by mutual consent in June.
 On 7 July 2016, he joined Championship club Bristol City to play in their development squad, signing a one-year contract with the option of another year.
 On 1 January 2017, De Girolamo joined League Two club Cheltenham Town on loan until the end of 2016–17, having struggled to break into the team at Bristol City.
 He scored his first goals for Cheltenham when he scored a hat-trick in an EFL Trophy tie against Leicester City Under-23s on 10 January 2017.

 On 30 August 2017, De Girolamo joined League Two club Chesterfield on loan for 2017–18.
 His contract with Bristol City was terminated by mutual consent On 31 January 2018.
 On 22 March 2018, he signed for National League club Macclesfield Town on non-contract terms for the rest of 2017–18.

-Diego currently plays for Buxton FC.
-He won Supporters’ Player of the Year 2019–20.
+Non-League

+In 2018, De Girolamo joined Northern Premier League Premier Division side Buxton, working part-time as a tiler alongside playing.

+In February 2025, De Girolamo joined Northern Premier League Premier Division leaders Macclesfield on loan for the remainder of the season.

+In May 2025, he joined Matlock Town, who had just been relegated from the Northern Premier League Premier Division.